martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture7-notes.lagda.md

 helix (loop i) = sucPath i
 ```

-The loopspace of the circle
+Here univalence is baked into `sucPath : ℤ ≡ ℤ`.
+The loopspace of the
+circle is then defined as

 ```agda
 ΩS¹ : Type₀
 ΩS¹ = base ≡ base
 ```

-We can then define a function computing how many times we've looped
+and we can then define a function computing how many times we've
-around the circle by:
+looped around the circle by:

 ```agda
 winding : ΩS¹ → ℤ
 winding p = transp (λ i → helix (p i)) i0 (pos 0)
 ```

-Here "transp" is a cubical transport function.
+Here `transp` is a cubical transport function.
 We'll talk about it in
 more detail in the next lecture, but for now we can observe that it
-reduces just fine:
+reduces as expected:

 ```agda
 _ : winding (λ i → double ((loop ∙ loop) i)) ≡ pos 4
 _ = refl
 ```

-This would not reduce in Book HoTT as univalence is an axiom.
-Having
+This would not reduce definitionally in Book HoTT as univalence is an
-things compute definitionally makes it possible to substantially
+axiom.
+Having things compute definitionally makes it possible to
-simplify many proofs from Bool HoTT in Cubical Agda.
+substantially simplify many proofs from Book HoTT in Cubical Agda.

-We can in fact prove that winding is an equivalence, this relies on
+We can in fact prove that `winding` is an equivalence, this is very
-the encode-decode method.
-For details about how this proof looks in
+similar to the Book HoTT proof and uses the encode-decode method.
+For
+details about how this proof looks in Cubical Agda see the
-Cubical Agda see Cubical.HITs.S1.Base in the agda/cubical library.
+Cubical.HITs.S1.Base file in the agda/cubical library.

 ## The torus

-We can define the Torus as:
+We can define the torus as:

 ```agda
 data Torus : Type₀ where